BlakeJC94/torchaudio-filters/README.md

 Aims to maintain consistency with the PyTorch API (e.g. behaves similarly to `torchaudio.transforms.Spectrogram`) and uses `torchaudio.functional.filtfilt` under the hood.

+Output has been verified to generally match the `scipy.signal` output up to `1e-2` units of precision in testing.

 ```python
 >>> from torch import nn
 >>> from torchaudio_filters import LowPass, Pad